 "Is what you?"

-She walked to the counter, faced him, the worn wood between them.
+She walked to the counter and faced him, the worn wood between them.
 "Do I chase them away?
 Or destroy them somehow?"

 "No, I mean, look at Angel, he went all the way to LA to get away from me."

-Giles remembered the worrisome phone call he had received from Cordelia.
+Giles remembered the worrisome phone call he'd received from Cordelia.
 He couldn't tell Buffy about that.
 She didn't need to know yet that Angel might be returning to his evil ways.
 He wrenched his mind back to what she was saying.

 "And what about Scott or Parker?
 And let's not even start on Riley."
 She looked at him.
 "Is it me?"

 He shook his head.
 "No." He studied the young woman in front of him.
 And she was a woman now.
-He remembered when he had first met her.
-She had been a girl then, so full of enthusiasm, so energetic in her quest for life.
-He compared that vision to the Buffy he saw before him.
-The woman who had seen too much life at such a young age.
-Or too much death.
+She'd been a girl when he first met her, so full of enthusiasm, so energetic in her quest for life.
+He compared that to the Buffy he saw before him.
+The woman who'd seen too much life at such a young age.
+Or more accurately too much death.

 He slipped the receipts and cash into a bank bag.
 The books could wait until tomorrow.
 Shoving the bag into the secret compartment under the cash register that Xander had built for him, he walked around the counter to where she stood.
-He motioned with his head to the table.
 "Let's sit for a bit, hmm?"

-She let him lead her to the table, dropped into a chair.
-He took the one next to it, turned it to face her.
+She let him lead her to the table and dropped into a chair.
+He took the one next to it and turned it to face her.